The Times – Pink Ribbon Society asking for community’s help to stay afloat

 For the last 19 years, the Pink Ribbon Society has helped men and women affected by breast cancer.
 Now, the nonprofit is seeking the community’s help.

-“Everybody’s struggling right now.
-All the businesses and not-for-profits, maybe even more so than other businesses,” Peters said.
-“Because we depend 100% on donations, it’s been pretty rough for us.”
+“Everybody’s struggling right now, all the businesses and not-for-profits, maybe even more so than other businesses,” Peters said.
+Because we depend 100% on donations, it’s been pretty rough for us.”

 Peters said the nonprofit canceled its annual Breast Cancer Awareness Luncheon because of the COVID-19 pandemic, which put a “big hole” in the Society’s budget.

-“People are so disappointed that we’re not doing the tea this year, but … the safety of our supporters and our staff and our volunteers, that has to come first,” she said.
-“We are hoping to be able to pick up where we left off next year, so that we won’t have to cancel the tea again.”
+“People are so disappointed that we’re not doing the tea this year, but … the safety of our supporters, our staff, and our volunteers has to come first,” she said.
+We are hoping to pick up where we left off next year so that we won’t have to cancel the tea again.”

 With its signature fundraiser off the calendar, Peters said the organization needs to “find other ways to keep our doors open.”